 Breaking the taboo

-Covering menstrual health, period poverty and pain, BCU’s research casts new light on hidden issues and inequality.
+Covering menstrual health, period poverty and pain, BCU is exposing hidden issues and inequality.

 Our research into menstrual health aims to challenge misconceptions and misunderstandings, address the shortcomings in treatment and support that exist and highlight the health inequalities that arise as a result.